Tips For Sleeping With Sciatica

 Sciatica is a common issue and can cause extreme discomfort and lack of sleep.

-Sciatica is characterized by pain in the lower back, generally caused by a herniated disk that puts pressure on the sciatic nerve. (https://www.webmd.com/back-pain/what-is-sciatica) If you have Sciatica, you likely have pain in your lower back that radiates down to your thigh.
+Sciatica pain is characterized by pain in the lower back, generally caused by a herniated disk that puts pressure on the sciatic nerve. (https://www.webmd.com/back-pain/what-is-sciatica) If you have Sciatica pain, you likely have pain in your lower back that radiates down to your thigh.

-Some people have found that sleeping on the floor can relieve the pain associated with Sciatica, but this isn't a long term solution.
-We asked a handful of Sciatica suffers what they do to sleep better at night.
+Some people have found that sleeping on the floor or a yoga mat can relieve the pain associated with Sciatica, but this isn't a long term solution for sciatic nerve pain.
+We asked a handful of Sciatica pain suffers what they do to sleep better at night.

 Tips For Getting Good Sleep With Sciatica

 If you have Sciatica, you may find yourself getting anxious before bed, anticipating another restless night.
-If this sounds like you, try these tips to help you sleep better.
+If this sounds like you, try these tips for promoting sleep quality.

 1. Invest In a Mattress That Works For Your Body

 Sciatica is an interesting disorder in that there isn't one type of mattress that's best for relieving it.
-The type of mattress thats best for you ultimately comes down to how you sleep.
+The type of mattress thats best for you ultimately comes down to your sleeping position.
+Different sleep positions require a different type of mattress.

-- If you're a stomach sleeper, go for a firmer mattress that will help keep your back straight throughout the night.
+- If you're a stomach sleeper, go for a firmer mattress or medium firm mattress that will help keep your back straight throughout the night.
+Stomach sleeping requires a firm, flat sleep surface.
+Stomach sleepers often have the most issues, so this is the most important for their sciatica relief.

-- If you're a side or back sleeper, a softer mattress will help cradle your body and support all areas of your spine, which can help you sleep more comfortably.
+- If you're a side sleeper or back sleeper, a soft mattress will help cradle your body and support all areas of your spine, which can help you sleep more comfortably and relieve back pain.

 2. Use Extra Pillows To Support Your Back & Legs

-If buying a new mattress is out of the question, you can start by using a few extra pillows every night.
-Place them in areas that you feel need extra support, such as the small of your back.
+If buying a new mattress is out of the question, you can start by using a few extra pillows every night, or even a body pillow.
+Place a small pillow in areas that you feel need extra support, such as the small of your back to reduce shooting pain.

-The best sleep position for sciatica is on your back with a pillow under your knees and your lower back.
+The best sleeping position for sciatica is on your back with a pillow under your knees and your lower back.
 This ensures that your spine stays straight and supported throughout the night.

 3. Relax Before Bed

-If you have trouble getting comfortable before bed, try taking a warm bath and stretching an hour before bed.
+If you have trouble getting comfortable before bed, try taking a warm bath and a few simple stretches an hour before bed.
 This will help relax your body and your mind, leading to more overall restful sleep.

 Also, make sure that your bedroom is a good sleep environment.
 Stay away from blue lights, TV, and phone screens at least 1 hour before bed.
 These stimulations keep your brain active, which will make it harder to fall asleep, especially with sciatica.